 Formerly an academic and medievalist, I decided to try another kind of writing and entered J-School.
-Now I edit books and contribute to several blogs, including Women’s Voices for Change— interviews, opinion pieces, personal essays, etc. — and to ComedyBeat, where I write profiles of comedians, with a special focus on female comics.
-I am a partner in a publishing venture, VegaWire, and ComedyBeat, which is about the business of comedy.
+Now I edit books and contribute to several blogs, including Women’s Voices for Change— interviews, opinion pieces, personal essays, etc. — and to ComedyBeat, where I wrote profiles of comedians, with a special focus on female comics.
+ComedyBeat, which was about the business of comedy, is now part of Comedist.net.
+I am a principal in Comedist, a startup site where everyone involved in the business of making people laugh will be able to make contacts, find agents and authors, post bios, write blogs, book shows and buy tickets.

 In this blog I write about issues I care about — climate change and the environment, money in politics, women’s issues, inequality — I am an eclectic, and my beat is a broad one.